 Adapted from a recipe in the Donna Hay magazine 2009 August / September issue.
 The recipe called for a 20cm tart tin however I used 4 x 12cm fluted trays.

-- Brush a 20cm fluted loose-bottomed round tart tin with butter and dust with sugar.
+- Preheat oven to 200℃ and brush a 20cm fluted loose-bottomed round tart tin with butter and dust with sugar.

 - Line the tin with the pastry and trim the excess.
 Prick the base with a fork.